Susser47/fun-discord-Bot/README.md

 3. /rps: this makes you play a game of rock paper scissors with the bot
 4. /help: sends info about the bot
 5. /source: get the source code for the bot
 6. /roll: roll a dice with a said amount of faces decided by the user (the default is 6)
+7. /8ball: this rolls the magic 8 ball and sends the result in the current channel
 # how can developers setup this bot
 develpers, to set up this bot you first clone the repository doing
 > git clone https://github.com/Susser47/Discord-Bot/